shivashankars123/End-End-movie-recommender-system-project/README.md

-# projects
+# movie-recommender-system-tmdb-dataset
-movie recommender system using ml,nlp..
+A content based movie recommender system using cosine similarity